The Session has decided to suspend in-person worship until further notice due to concerns over the COVID-19 virus.

 Please check here and your email for upcoming news about Sunday worship resources and my sermon online as we determine how to ‘be the church’ in this time.
 I encourage you to reach out via text, phone call and email to those who you will not be able to see face to face on Sundays.

-The quiet of the desert retreat, from which I just returned, is a blessed reminder of God’s provision in abundance and scarcity.
 “I am about to do a new thing, now it springs forth, do you not perceive it?
 I will make a way in the wilderness and rivers in the desert.”
 Isaiah 43:19

 In the peace of Christ,